What’s in This Article

 Why Correct PAX Counts Matter

 In air travel, exact counts matter because they affect aircraft balance, fuel planning, and safety protocols.
-Those PAX implications aren’t abstract; they shape how smoothly your trip runs and how much you pay.
+These aren’t abstract concerns; they shape how smoothly your trip runs and how much you pay.

 How to Check Your PAX Details